Saunders Recorders

 Mix a small quantity of epoxy (preferably quick setting, the common sort) on a scrap of waste card.
 (A pea sized total mix is usually enough.)

-Apply a thin layer of the epoxy glue to the groove in the wood and the butt end of the cork.
-I find a large saxophone spring ideal.
+Spread a thin layer of the epoxy glue to the groove in the wood and the butt end of the cork.
+A large saxophone spring is an ideal tool for this.
 A large darning needle is a domestic substitute.

-Place the cork round the joint groove and lightly bind it into place.
-There is a problem with using thread (button thread) as it tends to leave indentations in the cork if the binding is very tight.
+Place the cork round the joint groove and bind it into place.
+Make very sure that the ends of the cork are butted together tightly.
+There is a problem with using thread (button thread) to bind the cork as it tends to leave indentations.
 I have found that gift wrap tape made of shiny plastic (or ribbon) is ideal as it is about 5mm wide and does not leave any mark.
 Fasten the end with a short length of sticky tape while the glue sets.
 You will need about 2 metres of thread for a treble.
-Make very sure that the ends of the cork are butted together.
 Work quickly.

 Leave the joint to set (at least an hour, but see the instructions on the glue).